higherrrrrrr/higherrrrrrr.fun/services/protocol/docs/TOKENOMICS.md

 ### 4.1 On-Chain Price/Cap Triggers

-When the token crosses certain thresholds (price or market cap), we update the token’s metadata via **Metaplex**—shifting its name, art, or references.
-Think of it as “leveling up” each time the cult hits a new milestone.
+When the token crosses certain thresholds (price or market cap), we update the token's metadata via **Metaplex**—shifting its name, art, or references.
+Think of it as "leveling up" each time the cult hits a new milestone.

 ### 4.2 The `images/evolution.svg` File

 We store a file named `images/evolution.svg` that morphs at each threshold—introducing new relics, colors, or inside jokes.
-It’s basically a “cult tapestry” that gets upgraded over time.
+It's basically a "cult tapestry" that gets upgraded over time.

 ### 4.3 Why Evolve?